DrugBud-Suite/DockM8/README.md

     If you want to run the delta_LinF9_XGB scoring function, you should additionally install `pip install mdtraj alphaspace2`

     Navigate to the pkasolver-main folder in the /software directory and run `python setup.py install`

+6. If GNINA does not run, you may need to run the following command to point GNINA to the anaconda installation : `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/anaconda3/lib/`

 5. (Optional) Ensure you have permissions to run the scripts required On Linux, right-click the script file, and ensure 'allow executing file as program' is ticked.
 This applies to gnina.sh, PLANTS.sh and rf-score-vs.sh.